nchampagne1/source-code-management-exercise/README.md

   - Example: If your ucid is `wfm8`, name your file `gcd_wfm8.py`.

 ### Step 5: Implement the `gcd` Function
 - In your `gcd_<ucid>.py` file, a greatest common divisor function.
 Use this exact function signature: `def gcd(a: int, b: int) -> int:`.
 DO NOT USE LOOPS in your function.
-Be sure to consider edge cases, like prime numbers, negative numbers, etc.
+Be sure to consider edge cases, like prime numbers, negative numbers, etc. Have errors print an informative message and return `None`.
   ```python
   def gcd(a: int, b: int) -> int:
       """